xuminic/subsync/README.md

 The ratio can be manually found by this formula:
 `expected-time-stamp  / misaligned-time-stamp`.
-Assuming your video and subtitle are synchronized in the beginning, but the last subtitle line, for example, was found `1:35:26,690`.
+Assuming your video and subtitle are synchronised in the beginning, but the last subtitle line, for example, was found `1:35:26,690`.
 Yet the scene was actually `01:35:32,160` so the subtitle was drifting forwards.
 The expected time stamp is `01:35:32,160`, equal to `5732160 milliseconds`.